Stokenchurch - site clearance has been completed for the full length of the scheme and installation of the new noise fence is progressing well.

 Traffic levels on the M40 are having a significant impact on the quality of life of the communities living along this route.
 On the 20mile (32km) section between Loudwater (junction 3) and Wheatley (junction 8) there are a number of sizeable communities and 21 identified Noise Important Areas.

 We recognise that we have a responsibility both to road users and to those affected by the operation of our network.
-We are working hard to reduce the negative impacts of our roads and wherever possible enhance the quality of the surrounding environment.
-Our current five year Roads Investment Programme sets out our commitment to reduce noise in at least 1,150 Noise Important Areas across our network by 2020.
+We're working hard to reduce the negative impacts of our roads and wherever possible enhance the quality of the surrounding environment.
+Our current five-year Roads Investment Programme sets out our commitment to reduce noise in at least 1,150 noise-important areas across our network by 2020.